litestar-org/litestar/docs/tutorials/repository-tutorial/01-modeling-and-features.rst

 Introduction to Database Modeling and Repository Features
 ---------------------------------------------------------
-In this tutorial, we will cover the integrated repository features in Litestar 2.0, starting with database modeling using the included SQLAlchemy declarative model helpers.
+In this tutorial, we will cover the integrated repository features in Litestar, starting with database modeling using the included SQLAlchemy declarative model helpers.
 These are a series of classes and mixins that incorporate commonly used functions/column types to make working with models easier.

 .. literalinclude:: /examples/contrib/sqlalchemy/sqlalchemy_declarative_models.py
     :language: python